 Refund and Withdrawal Policy

 We advise prospective students to ensure this course is the right fit for them prior to sending tuition.
 Tuition received is non-refundable.
-Prospective students are also encouraged to contact us if they have any concerns prior to beginning your course.
+Prospective students are also encouraged to contact us if they have any concerns prior to beginning this course.

 Students meeting the minimum passing grade requirement of 85% will be provided with a certificate of completion from Foot Canada Training.